 Skin Cancer of the Hand and Upper Extremity

-Skin cancer is a change in some of the cells of your skin such that they grow abnormally to form a malignant tumor.
+Cancer of the skin is a change in some of the cells of your skin such that they grow abnormally to form a malignant tumor.
 These abnormal cells can invade through the skin into adjacent structures or travel throughout your body and become implanted in other organs and continue to grow, a process called metastasis.
 The skin is the most common part of the body in which cancer develops.
-In the hand, squamous cell carcinoma is the most common type of skin cancer, followed by basal cell carcinoma and melanoma.
-There are other, more rare forms of skin cancer, such as Kaposi’s sarcoma, dermato-fibrosarcoma protuberans, sweat gland tumors, and Merkel cell carcinoma, to name a few.
+Squamous cell carcinoma is the most common type of skin cancer of the hand, followed by basal cell carcinoma and melanoma.
+There are other, more rare forms of this cancer, such as Kaposi’s sarcoma, dermato-fibrosarcoma protuberans, sweat gland tumors, and Merkel cell carcinoma, to name a few.